a16z-infra/companion-app/README.md

 3. Ask questions!

 ### TODOs
+- Use agent (instead docs Q&A) instead.
+Or we could remove langchain as a dependency
 - swap out chatgpt and use something else (vicuna may be better here)
 - figure out a way to correctly prompt the character, so the model always answers as if it's the character
 - make sure the model's answers have some degree of freedom -- not 100% based on contextual data provided